-NCCN Recommends Shorter Duration Chemotherapy for Stage III Colon Cancer in Order to Reduce Neurotoxicity
+NCCN Recommends Shorter Chemo for Stage III Colon Cancer to Reduce Neurotoxicity

 The change is based on results from the International Duration Evaluation of Adjuvant Chemotherapy (IDEA) clinical study that evaluated 12,834 patients in 12 countries.1,2